-One common piece of for people approaching retirement advice is to pay off as much debt as possible first.
-This makes perfect sense when it comes to credit-card debt, personal loans, and auto loans.
-But what about paying off your mortgage before you retire?
+One standard piece of advice for people approaching retirement is first to pay off as much debt as possible.
+This makes perfect sense regarding higher-interest debt such as credit card balances, personal loans, and auto loans.
+But is paying off your mortgage early a decision that makes financial sense?
 After all, for most people, that represents the largest chunk of debt.

 Here are some factors to consider when trying to decide if paying off your mortgage is right for you:

-4. Your emergency fund.
-If you don’t have at least three to six months’ worth of living expenses squirreled away in a savings account, prioritize building up an emergency fund before you pay off your house.
-(And you have significant high-interest debt, you should focus on paying that off first instead.)
+If you don’t have at least three to six months’ worth of living expenses on hand in a savings account, prioritize building up an emergency fund before you pay off your house.
+(And if you have significant high-interest debt, you should focus on paying that off first instead.)

 If you aren’t able to fully pay off your mortgage, you still may have other options.
 One is to refinance to a shorter mortgage (and possibly at a lower rate) than your current home loan.
 Another is to make extra payments towards the principal balance on your mortgage periodically.
 Doing this can save you a surprising amount of interest over time and shorten the length of your payments.

-Deciding whether you should pay off your mortgage before you retire shouldn’t be done on its own and the decision should be made as part of a comprehensive financial plan.
-Our advisors can help you make sense of your options and get you started.
-Click here to schedule a no-cost, no-obligation conversation with one of them.
+Deciding whether you should pay off your mortgage before you retire shouldn’t be done on its own.
+Instead, the decision should be made as part of a comprehensive financial plan created with the assistance of a professional financial advisor.
+A personalized plan takes into account your entire financial situation to help you reach your retirement goals and get the most out of your money.
+Get you started with a no-cost, no-obligation consultation.